reeb-2000/Audio-Deepfake-Detection/README.md

 After 10 epochs of training, I got a validation accuracy of around 84.62%, which I think is pretty solid for a simple setup without much tuning.

 Strengths:
-Quick to train
+Quick to train,

-Easy to understand what's going on
+Easy to understand what's going on,
 Doesn’t need a huge dataset to start getting results

 Weaknesses:
-Might not work as well on real-life conversations
+Might not work as well on real-life conversations,

-If the fake audio is too good, the spectrogram might miss it

-Needs more training and fine-tuning to get better accuracy
+If the fake audio is too good, the spectrogram might miss it, Needs more training and fine-tuning to get better accuracy

 Things to improve later:
-Try using a model that's already trained (so I don’t have to start from scratch)

-Test out models that work directly with raw audio, like RawNet2

-Add more audio files or try tricks like changing pitch or adding background noise to make the model better

-Mix the spectrogram features with some info about the speaker or voice to make it smarter
+Try using a model that's already trained (so I don’t have to start from scratch), Test out models that work directly with raw audio, like RawNet2, Add more audio files or try tricks like changing pitch or adding background noise to make the model better, Mix the spectrogram features with some info about the speaker or voice to make it smarter